 You get to keep all your profits and there's a continual need for delivery drivers.
 You're free to choose the clients you want to work for - how hard you work will determine how many clients and how much money you'll get.

-However, being self-employed also has its challenges – mainly the responsibility of being in charge of paying tax and keeping your financial records up-to-date.
+However, being a self-employed courier driver also has its challenges - mainly the responsibility of being in charge of paying tax and keeping your financial records up-to-date.
 This can seem daunting to the beginner and many courier drivers choose to employ the services of a professional accountant to take the strain.

 An accountant will prepare your annual financial records for HMRC.
 A demanding job in itself, you must use and keep hold of the evidence of your earnings including receipts, invoices, bank statements and more.

-Collecting the evidence and keeping track of your finances is crucial, as HMRC can investigate your accounts, should they choose to do so.
-A professional accountant will do all this for you, as well as providing bookkeeping and company accounting services.
+Collecting the evidence and keeping track of your finances is crucial as a self-employed courier driver as HMRC can investigate your accounts.
+Should they choose to do so, a professional accountant will do all this for you, as well as providing bookkeeping and company accounting services.

 How can an accountant help?

-An accountant will make sure your business adheres to the law, including the requirements of the government’s latest Making Tax Digital initiative.
+An accountant will make sure your businesses as a self-employed courier driver adheres to the law, including the requirements of the government's latest Making Tax Digital initiative.
 Companies will have to keep their business records digitally and submit their quarterly electronic accounts (known as MTD returns) in the same way.